FIWARE/catalogue/README.md

 Broker technology to manage context information, your platform can be labeled as _“Powered by FIWARE”_ and solutions build on top as well.

 To be adopted as FIWARE Generic Enablers, open source components must fulfil a number of [contribution requirements](https://github.com/FIWARE/contribution-requirements).
 Technical direction of FIWARE is governed by the [FIWARE Technical Steering Committee (TSC)](https://www.fiware.org/foundation/technical-steering-committee/).
-You can join the FIWARE TSC as observer or follow progress of their discussions through the [minutes](https://docs.google.com/spreadsheets/d/11zZAv7l3FCr0a0I_UoC39S6dwdjC2x7ydmPeH61-X74/edit?usp=sharing) of their regular meetings.
+You can subscribe to the [FIWARE TSC mailing list](https://lists.fiware.org/listinfo/fiware-technical-committee), join the FIWARE TSC regular confcalls as observer and/or follow progress of their discussions through the [FIWARE TSC meeting minutes](https://docs.google.com/spreadsheets/d/11zZAv7l3FCr0a0I_UoC39S6dwdjC2x7ydmPeH61-X74/edit?usp=sharing).

 ## Installation